// How to · 2026

 Can the Printify API automate product creation?

 Yes.
 The Printify API is the most complete first-party automation Printify offers, and ArtDrop itself is built on it, so this is first-hand.
 With code, you can upload images to the media library, read the catalog (blueprints, print providers, and their variants), create products with the artwork positioned in the print areas, set variant pricing, and publish the result to a connected Shopify store.
-A script can do in seconds what the editor does in minutes, and it can loop over a whole folder of artwork.
+A script can repeat that sequence across a folder, but runtime and success rate depend on file size, provider responses, rate limits, retries, and the review required for each result.
+Measure them on your own catalog.

 What the API cannot do is just as important: